 This Recommendation uses the following terms defined elsewhere:

-3.1.1

-3.1.2 <Term 2> [Reference]: <optional quoted definition>
+3.1.1 Camera-Left and Right [IETF CLUE FW]: For media captures, camera-left and camera- right are from the point of view of a person observing the rendered media.
+They are the opposite of stage-left and stage-right.

 …

 7.1.1.3 General Encoding Information